Ben Dowell: Biography

 It is said that during the Civil War Ben served as a Confederate Army captain in San Antonio and Galveston, where he worked as a recruiter.
 Likely within cavalry units due to his experience as a war veteran.
-He is also considered to be the first person to ever fly a confederate flag in the city.
+He is also considered to be the first person to ever fly a confederate flag in El Paso.
 However there are very few records to support these claims.
+Ben likely lost his position not long after El Paso and the surrounding area were captured by the California Column in August, 1862.
+It is known that his former Colonel Humphrey Marshall, now a Brigadier General for the Confederacy, fled to Texas following the end of the war.
+It is unknown if the two ever crossed paths.

 In the years to come, El Paso saw a growth in population and trade.
-On May 17, 1873, El Paso was incorporated by the state of Texas, and soon after, elections were held on August 12th.
+On May 17, 1873, El Paso was incorporated by the state of Texas, and soon after, elections were held on August 12.
 This resulted in Ben becoming the city's first mayor.
 It is said that the rebel group had attempted to take over the city in September 1875, but Ben, who was also serving as the city's Marshall, quickly put that down.
 The very next year we know from Pat Garrett's biography that Billy the Kid had made a stop at Ben's saloon.
 He lost his reelection bid and would briefly serve as an alderman in 1880.